cguertin14/cguertin14/README.md

 ### Hi there, fellow SREs/SWEs/etc. 👋

-I'm Charles and I'm from Montreal.
+My name is Charles and I'm from Montreal.

 Big Cloud-Native fan.
 All things Kubernetes.
 SRE above everything else.